DuckLake: A Pretty Good Lakehouse on GCP in an Afternoon

 1. AlloyDB Managed Connection Pooling: nested flags map

-Docs say default max_client_conn is 5,000, configurable up to 262,042.
-True, but the payload shape cost me an hour.
-Every example I tried (including the gcloud alpha --connection-pooling-max-client-connections=5000 flag) produced something like {"connectionPoolConfig": {"maxClientConn": "5000"}} and got silently ignored.
+AlloyDB docs say default max_client_conn is 5,000, configurable up to 262,042.
+True, but the payload shape is undocumented in the examples.
+Every snippet in the wild (including the gcloud alpha --connection-pooling-max-client-connections=5000 flag) produces something like {"connectionPoolConfig": {"maxClientConn": "5000"}} and gets silently ignored by the v1 API.

-The correct v1 REST shape:
+The correct shape:

 {